Large Bilinear Magnetoresistance from Rashba Spin-Splitting on the Surface of a Topological Insulator

 We confirmed that that under an $x$-direction field, the longitudinal SHR becomes much smaller, consistent with the selection rule in Eq.~\eqref{Eq1}.
 We also observed the transverse counterpart of BMR, the nonlinear planar Hall effect \cite{He3} in our samples.
 (See Supplemental Note 4 for details.)
-As represented by the BS/Cu(1) sample [Fig.~\ref{Fig2}(e)], the magnitude of the BMR decreases monotonically from being maximum at 4.5 K to being negligible at 70 K. This trend is observed in all the samples.
-Moreover, as shown in Fig.~\ref{Fig2}(f), despite having different maximum values, the normalized BMR magnitude $R_{xx}^{2\omega}(T)/R_{xx}^{2\omega}(4.5~\si{K})$ exhibits very similar temperature dependence in different samples.
+As represented by the BS/Cu(1) sample [Fig.~\ref{Fig2}(e)], the magnitude of the BMR decreases monotonically from being maximum at 4.5 K to being negligible at 70 K. This trend is observed in all the samples [Fig.~\ref{Fig2}(f)].
+Moreover, as shown in the inset of Fig.~\ref{Fig2}(f), except the BS/Cu(0.5) sample, the normalized BMR magnitude $R_{xx}^{2\omega}(T)/R_{xx}^{2\omega}(4.5~\si{K})$ exhibits very similar temperature dependence in different samples.
+For the BS/Cu(0.5) sample, we suspect that the electrostatic perturbation is relatively weak due to the tiny amount (0.5 nm) of Cu deposited.
+This may cause the BMR from Bi\textsubscript{2}Se\textsubscript{3} top surface to have a faster decay trend as temperature increases compared to that of the bottom surface.
+As a result of the competition between the top and bottom surfaces, a sign reversal of $R_{xx}^{2\omega}/B$ around 25 K is observed.